flokapi/flet-fastapi-example/README.md

-For an example without Dockup or an API request counter, check the other branches.

 # About

 This is an example of how to combine Flet and FastAPI for complex applications which require both an API and a user interface.
 In this architecture, the API and the user interface are defined in a single app, while being clearly separated.
 As a result, the back end and the front end can be implemented and published all in one.